Athens Best Monuments

 There are two entrances to the Acropolis of Athens, the northwest main one and the eastern entrance right across the Acropolis Museum and less than a minute’s walk from the Acropolis Metro Station.

 Both entrances involve some uphill walk.
-I prefer the eastern entrance as you can easily see all the monuments in a natural way and you won’t miss any of them by accident.
+I prefer the eastern entrance as you can easily see all the monuments naturally and you won’t miss any of them by accident.

 Accessibility Tip: If you need to use the Acropolis elevator, then choose the northwest main entrance where a new elevator (lift) was installed in December 2020 for people with disabilities.